snailcoinpow/snailcoin/doc/build-scashx.md

 ## Building for Linux

-ScashX requires building with the depends system.
+Snailcoin requires building with the depends system.

 When calling `make` use `-j N` for N parallel jobs, as many as compatible with your processor.
 Type 'nproc' to see the available processors on your computer.